 Colusa County Small Claims Court, California

-In Colusa County, small claims court cases are heard in 1 courthouse across the County.
-The website address for Colusa County Superior Court is: www.colusa.courts.ca.gov.
+Small Claims Court cases are heard in 1 courthouse across the County.
+The website address for Colusa County Superior Court (which will have more information for small claims court cases) is: www.colusa.courts.ca.gov.
 Here are the following locations where small claims cases are heard:

 Historic Courthouse